Roselou/soundtube-frontend/README.md

 # Soundtube

-Soundtube is simple app that contains videos about music and tutorials in which user can leave the comment and likes on each video.
+Soundtube is simple web app that contains a curated collection of music videos and tutorials with which the user can watch as well as add their own comments and likes on each video.
+Users can also recommend more videos they would like to see in the collections through a simple form on the Recommendations page.

 Try [Soundtube on Heroku](https://sheltered-wildwood-57874.herokuapp.com/)